marcdeb1/lbry_uploader/README.md

 If not provided, name and title of the claim will be built from the file name.
 If file name is 'My Sample Video.mp4', the name of the claim will be 'my-sample-video' and the title will be 'My Sample Video'.

-At the very least, the input file can contain only contain file_path, thumbnail and preview fields, with all the other fields coming from the configuration file.
+At the very least, the input file can contain only contain the file_path field, with all the other fields coming from the configuration file, and no optional fields.

 ## Stopping/Restarting the uploader